reymond-group/smilesDrawer/doc/all.md

 <a name="SmilesDrawer.ArrayHelper.merge"></a>

 #### ArrayHelper.merge(arrA, arrB) ⇒ <code>Array</code>
 Merges two arrays and returns the result.
-The second array will be appended to the second array.
+The first array will be appended to the second array.

 **Kind**: static method of <code>[ArrayHelper](#SmilesDrawer.ArrayHelper)</code>
 **Returns**: <code>Array</code> - The merged array.